-The City recognizes the IAEP as the sole and exclusive representative of those certain employees of the Fire Department for the purpose of collective negotiations concerning wages, salaries and other terms and conditions of employment.
-For the purposes of this Agreement, an employee or employees are those employees in the following titles pursuant to Certification Docket No. RO-2000-84 by the New Jersey Public Employment Relations Commission (PERC) dated March 31, 2000, as authorized by the New Jersey Employer-Employee Relations Act of 1968, and as amended, as follows:
+The City recognizes the IAEP-74 as the sole and exclusive representative of those certain employees of the Fire Department for the purpose of collective negotiations concerning wages, salaries and other terms and conditions of employment.
+For the purposes of this Agreement, an employee or employees are those employees in the following titles:

-All emergency medical technicians and senior medical technicians employed by the City of Vineland, Fire Department; but excluding all non-supervisory firefighters, all paid firefighters, fire chief, the emergency medical service supervisor, managerial executives, confidential employees, police employees, professional, craft employees, and all other employees employed by the City of Vineland.
+All supervising EMTs and senior EMTs employed by the City of Vineland, Fire Department; but excluding the Chief EMT, regular EMTs, Fire Chief, Deputy Fire Chief, all paid firefighters, managerial executives, confidential employees, police employees, professional, craft employees and all other employees employed by the City of Vineland.